-Any student with a full schedule are exempt from taking Physical Education during the school day, but must complete a Personal Fitness Contract (signed by the parent/guardian) per the Healthy Kids Act and hit it on file at the school.
+\Any student with a full schedule may be exempt from taking Physical Education during the school day, but must complete a Personal Fitness Contract (signed by the parent/guardian) per the Healthy Kids Act and hit it on file at the school.

-A sport may be substituted for Physical Education credit one semester each year for seniors only, except for golf, which may only be substituted after two years of experience.
+\\A sport may be substituted for Physical Education credit one semester each year, except for golf, which may only be substituted after two years of experience.